Advertiser Disclosure

 You might want to lower your credit card utilization because you’re planning to apply for credit soon, or you usually have low reported balances but made a large purchase on your credit card and don’t want to see a dip in your credit score.

 Let’s say you make a large purchase on a credit card that uses up a lot of your available credit.
-Maybe you needed a big-ticket item or directed spending to a particular card to meet a minimum spending amount for a sign-up bonus.
+Maybe you needed a big-ticket item or directed spending to a particular card to meet a minimum spending amount for a welcome offer, sometimes called a sign-up bonus.

 If you’re already planning to pay it off when your statement balance is due, it might make sense to pay it off in full or in part early before your credit card statement closes.
 That way, the amount reported to the credit bureaus will be the cleared balance, not the higher utilization balance.